rosell-dk/webp-express/README.txt

 !! **SECURITY NOTICE** !!
 Security issues has recently been found and fixed.
 I urge you to upgrade to the latest release (at least 0.14.11, but go with 0.14.21, as there are important bug fixes)

-**VACATION NOTICE**
-The maintainer is on vacation until end July.
-Please help each other out.
-In case something cannot wait, remember that this library is open source.
-You can find it on github, fork it and fix it (or have someone do it for you).

 ### The image converter
 The plugin uses the [WebP Convert](https://github.com/rosell-dk/webp-convert) library to convert images to webp. *WebP Convert* is able to convert images using multiple methods.
 There are the "local" conversion methods: `cwebp`, `gd`, `imagick`.
 If none of these works on your host, there are the cloud alternatives: `ewww` (paid) or connecting to a Wordpress site where you got WebP Express installed and you enabled the "web service" functionality.